There are two reasons why you may want to replace the default WordPress search to Google Custom Search Engine in GeneratePress Theme.

 Setup code inside WordPress

-• Place the JS code that you copied in step 9. from Google Custom Search Engine.
-I have added preload part myself for loading JS quickly in the browser.
-Make sure to replace the publisher ID.
+- Place the JS code that you copied in the last step from Google Custom Search Engine website.
+There are typically two types of code one for Search Box (you really do not need it), and another for Search Results (This is what we need to use for our search result pages).
+Not to get confused, I have added preload part myself for loading JS quickly in the browser.
+Make sure to replace with your publisher ID.

 <link rel="preload" href="https://cse.google.com/cse.js?cx=partner-pub-XXXXXXXXXXX:YYYYYYYY" as="script">